Website: Marshall Scholarships

 What is the nomination requirement?

 Students must be nominated by the University of Washington to compete for the Marshall Scholarship.
-The University of Washington has a spring campus competition to identify its nominees, and uses a single application process to select nominees for the Marshall, Rhodes, Mitchell and Churchill scholarships.
+UW has a spring campus application process to identify its nominees, and uses this one application process to select nominees for the Marshall, Rhodes, Mitchell and Churchill scholarships.
 Interested applicants can apply for any or all of the scholarships within that group that are relevant to their goals for study and/or research at universities in the UK.
 The Gates Cambridge Scholarship does not require university nomination, but we include it in the campus application as well to provide support to students applying.

 How do I apply for UW nomination?